What is The Concrete Pictorial Abstract (CPA) Approach And How To Use It In Maths

 Looking more specifically at the origins of the CPA approach, we again need to go back to the teaching methods of the 1960s, when American psychologist Jerome Bruner proposed this approach as a means of scaffolding learning.

 He believed the abstract nature of learning (which is especially true in maths) to be a ‘mystery’ to many children.
-It therefore needs to be scaffolded by the use of effective representations and maths manipulatives.
+It therefore needs scaffolding through effective representations and maths manipulatives

-He found that when pupils used the CPA approach as part of their mathematics education, they were able to build on each stage towards a greater mathematical understanding of the concepts being learned, which in turn led to information and knowledge being internalised to a greater degree.
+He found that when pupils used the CPA approach as part of their mathematics education, they could build on each stage towards a greater mathematical understanding of the concepts being learned.
+In turn, this led to learners internalising information and knowledge to a greater degree.

 Many teachers mistakenly believe mastery, and specifically the CPA approach, to have been a method imported from Singapore.

-In actual fact, the Singapore Maths curriculum has been heavily influenced by a combination of Bruner’s ideas about learning and recommendations from the 1982 Cockcroft Report (a report by the HMI in England, which suggested that computational skills should be related to practical situations and applied to problems).
+However, the Singapore Maths curriculum is heavily influenced by a combination of Bruner’s ideas about learning and recommendations from the 1982 Cockcroft Report (a report by the HMI in England, which suggested that computational skills should be related to practical situations and applied to problems).

 To get a better handle on the concept of maths mastery as a whole, take a look at our Ultimate Maths Mastery guide.